CuzImBisonratte/avatargenerator/README.md

 # Requirements

-The only thing needed is an web server that supports PHP and the extension "gd" or "gd2"
+The only thing needed is an web server that supports PHP and the extension "gd" or the extension "gd2"